unicode-org/icu/docs/processes/release/tasks/publish/index.md

 This step publishes pre-processed Unicode property data, which may be ingested by downstream clients such as ICU4X.

 *   Using the output from the build bots:
-    *   Navigate to the Azure Pipelines artifacts as described in the previous section
+    *   Navigate to the Azure Pipeline `C: Create Artifacts from icuexportdata` and download its single artifact (`icuexportdata_output`)
-    *   Download the files named *icuexportdata_uprops_full.zip* and *icuexportdata_uprops_sample.zip*
+    *   Unzip the file
+    *   Rename the `icuexportdata_tag-goes-here.zip` file to the correct tag (replacing slashes with dashes)

 ### Signing archives and creating checksums: